zianksm/solc-browserify/README.md

 ### **How it works**

-this is accomplished by browserifying the `solc/wrapper` module, and then uploading the bundled module to npm. the worker then fetch the bundled wrapper module directly using `importScripts` from `unkpg(open-source cdn for npm)` . check the bundled module [here](https://www.npmjs.com/package/solc-wrapper-bundle).
+this is accomplished by using a **dedicated web worker** and browserifying the `solc/wrapper` module, and then uploading the bundled module to npm. the worker then fetch the bundled wrapper module directly using `importScripts` from `unkpg(open-source cdn for npm)`. check the bundled module [here](https://www.npmjs.com/package/solc-wrapper-bundle).

 ### **Why use the bundled wrapper ?**